 ACT coined the term psychological flexibility to describe a new and different approach to the life events and emotional states that result in suffering.

-Psychological flexibility involves being present here and now, fully aware of one’s self, and choosing responses which lead to behaviour guided by values you have recognised as meaningful to you.
+Psychological flexibility involves being present here and now, fully aware of one’s self.
+And it means choosing responses which lead to behaviour guided by values you have recognised as meaningful to you.

-Perhaps an easy way to understand what psychological flexibility is, is to first look at what it is not.
+Perhaps an easy way to understand what psychological flexibility is to first look at what it is not.
+Or at ‘inflexibility’.

 The main contributors to psychological inflexibility are:

 - living in the past or the future instead of the present moment

 - being “stuck” and unable to let go of thoughts, beliefs, emotions, and sensations that cause suffering (called being ‘fused’ to them)

 - always trying to avoid your unpleasant thoughts, memories, and feelings, hoping that they will, somehow, go away